 Did you know?

-Ascend fosters and amplifies innovative partnerships across programs, policies, and systems that have traditionally focused separately on children and parents, tapping cutting-edge research and the Ascend network of leaders from communities across the nation.
+Ascend fosters partnerships across programs, policies, and systems that have traditionally focused separately on children and their parents.
+We invest in cutting-edge research and the national network of Ascend leaders.

-Ascend is working to identify emerging and promising practices among two-generation programs: from early childhood education centers to postsecondary institutions and from community organizations to social capital-building programs.
-To learn more about these on-the-ground innovations, check out the Promising Programs Profiles.
+Ascend identifies promising practices among two-generation programs: from early childhood education centers to postsecondary institutions, and from community organizations to social capital-building programs.
+To learn more about these on-the-ground innovations, check out the Promising Programs profiles.

 Ascend at the Aspen Institute and the Program on Philanthropy of Social Innovation are gathering information about investments, tools, and strategies that have proven successful in the impact investment field and can be applied to building family economic security in the United States.
 Learn more about the guiding research questions and strategies.

 Ascend convenes the Network partners and experts in policy, researchers and philathropy leading 2Gen work at our main offices in Washington, DC, as well as around the country.
 The convenings provide opportunity for leaders to engage in an in-depth dialogue on two-generation strategies applicable to create a legacy of family economic security on the local, state and national scale.

 Aspen ThinkXChange is the premier national convening of leaders with bold ideas for creating an intergenerational cycle of opportunity for low-income American families.
 Ascend has hosted three Aspen ThinkXChanges gathering dynamic leaders from across sectors to identify opportunities and solutions for moving children and their parents together toward stability and success.

 Click on each ThinkXChange to access resources and learn more about the agenda, speakers, tools and outcomes.